Ashwagandha Review: Which Brands Actually Work?

 Is Ashwagandha Contaminated?

-We recommend that consumers be cautious when purchasing ashwagandha supplements due to the unique potential for the plant to absorb toxic heavy metals from soil.
+We recommend that consumers exercise caution when purchasing ashwagandha supplements, due to the unique potential for the plant to absorb toxic heavy metals from soil.

 This doesn't mean that all ashwagandha supplements are contaminated; it just highlights the importance of choosing a reputable brand, because a low-quality ashwagandha brand may expose consumers to levels of heavy metals above safe thresholds.